wintertee/Re0-Neural-Network/README.md

-# RE0-Neural-Network
+# BCD-Neural-Network
-A neural network designed from scratch
+A neural network using block coordinate descent designed from scratch